-An example of top-coding is wscg (main job, current gross wages per week).
+An example of top-coding is \wscg (main job, current gross wages per week).
 All cases whose gross wages are equal to or exceed \$4800 have the real value substituted with a value which has been calculated as the weighted average of all those cases whose income is equal to or exceeds \$4800.
-The weighted average wage of all those cases (22 in total) is \$8450.
-Another example is the variable for age (hgage) which is top-coded 90 years.
-The weighted average age for all those who are >89years (38 cases in total) is 92 years. \$4800 or 90 years are used to substitute for the real wages or real age of all those cases whose wages >=\$4800 or age is >89years.
+The weighted average wage of all those cases (22 in total) is, let us say, \$8450.
+Another example is the variable for age (\hgage) which is top-coded 90 years.
+The weighted average age for all those who are >89 years (38 cases in total) is, let us say, 92 years. \$8450 or 92 years are used to substitute for the real wages or real age of all those cases whose wages >=\$4800 or age is >89 years.
 The reasons for doing this are twofold.
 Firstly, it maximizes confidentiality and secondly, it preserves the weighted distribution means.
 If the distribution of wages or age had been simply cut off at \$4800 or 90 years, when the relevant weights are applied, the value would be too low.